-Biden has also ordered federal agencies to improve the production of more personal protective equipment (PPE), and is ready to use the Defense Production Act (DPA) if needed to acquire additional stockpiles, improve distribution systems, and expand the industrial base.
+Biden has also ordered federal agencies to improve the production of more personal protective equipment (PPE) and is ready to use the Defense Production Act (DPA) if needed to acquire additional stockpiles, improve distribution systems, and expand the industrial base.
 According to Biden, more PPE is needed to safeguard essential workers and school personnel.
-He ordered the Federal Emergency Management Agency (FEMA) to pay for additional use of states’ National Guard to support the emergency assistance.
+He ordered the Federal Emergency Management Agency (FEMA) to pay for additional use of the states’ National Guard to support the emergency assistance.

 The DPA allows the president to use executive orders to direct private companies to prioritize orders from the federal government.
 He can also authorize companies to coordinate with each other without triggering antitrust laws.